Hasbro CEO Goldner goes Hollywood to sell toys

 The Hasbro CEO also has learned that Hollywood can be a brutal place.
 Last year, Universal put films based on Hasbro's "Candy Land" and "Stretch Armstrong" into "turnaround" - Hollywood speak for dropping them.

-Hasbro got $5 million when Universal passed on the films, and Sony's < 6758.T> C olumbia Pictures picked up "Candy Land," in which Adam Sandler is scheduled to star.
+Hasbro got $5 million when Universal passed on the films, and Sony's Columbia Pictures picked up "Candy Land," in which Adam Sandler is scheduled to star.
 Independent studio Relativity Media plans to make "Stretch Armstrong," which will enable Hasbro to use the film to market the super stretchy action hero for the first time in 20 years.

 The good news, says Goldner, is that having a greater number of studios to work with increases Hasbro's odds of making more movies from which it can promote its toys.
 "Working with four studios," he said, "also give us a chance to work with the best talent in Hollywood."